skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 $$

 Woof, that's a lot to look at!
 But this is indeed Program $(D)$ on page 10 of the [Big Paper](https://arxiv.org/abs/1809.06746), just specialized to the case where $Z$ is 2D.
 We'll specify that $V, I, D_1,$ and $D_2$ are all SOS polynomials of finite degree.
 Notice that we've added $K$ in to the program, because we're not just computing the FRS for a single, fixed $k \in K$ any more.

 The new decision variables $D_1$ and $D_2$, written as $q_i$ in the paper, are "disturbance" variables.
 These polynomials will represent our $d_x$ and $d_y$ scaling factors for the tracking error.
 Notice that the tracking error is incorporated using the total derivative of $V$ with respect to $g$:
 $$
 \mathcal{L}_gV(t,z) = \frac{\partial}{\partial t} V(t,z) + \frac{\partial}{\partial x}V(t,z)\cdot g_x(z,k) + \frac{\partial}{\partial x}V(t,z)\cdot g_y(z,k).
 $$

 Next, we'll set up all the objects required to actually solve this program with spotless and MOSEK.
-Luckily, we don't have to write the whole program out — it will be generated for us by `compute_FRS` automatically.
+Luckily, we don't have to write the whole program out — it will be generated for us automatically by `compute_FRS`.